Melt up? More money poured into stocks in past 5 months than last 12 years

 "Sentiment is in very worrisome territory as is valuation, yet money flows continue to push indices higher," said Tobias Levkovich, Citi's chief U.S. equity strategist.

-(Reporting by Thyagaraju Adinarayan and Sujata Rao, additional reporting by Julien Ponthus; editing by Larry King)
+(Reporting by Thyagaraju Adinarayan and Sujata Rao, additional reporting by Julien Ponthus and Ira Iosebashvili; editing by Larry King and Diane Craft)

 By Thyagaraju Adinarayan and Sujata Rao